-Digital Marketing for your law firm is a full-time job, requiring concrete skill sets and a devoted team.
-Some Attorneys choose to do it by themselves.
-Others work with an in-house team, but the choice for a maximized return on digital marketing investment is working with a specialized digital marketing agency for law firms.
+Digital marketing for your law firm is a full-time job, requiring concrete skill sets and a devoted team.
+Some attorneys choose to do it by themselves.
+Others work with an in-house team.
+However, the choice for a maximized return on digital marketing investment is working with a specialized digital marketing agency for law firms.
 How can you be sure that you are making the right choice, though?
 Today, we’ll explore the top fifteen questions you need to ask before partnering with an agency.

-How to choose the ideal PPC agency for your law firm?
+How do you choose the ideal PPC agency for your law firm?

 - Are they Google Partners?

-Let’s understand what Google Partners are and why it is crucial to only work with certified agencies.
-It’s an official certification provided by Google, and it means that the Partners have taken and passed specific exams and are staying up to date with all the latest updates.
-Google measures particular aspects, including company performance, focusing on sustainable digital growth and a steady ad spend over a minimum threshold per 90 days.
+Let’s first understand what Google Partners are and why it’s crucial to only work with certified agencies.
+It’s an official certification provided by Google, and it means that the Partners have taken and passed specific exams and are staying up-to-date with all the latest updates.
+Google measures particular aspects, including company performance with a focus on sustainable digital growth and a steady ad spend over a minimum threshold of 90 days.
 How can you tell?
-Google is the highest authority and therefore provides a badge that you can find on the agency’s page.
+Google provides a badge that you should be able to find on the agency’s page.
 We, at Nanato Media, are certified Google Partners.

 Tip: Conduct your research, but always remember to check for the badge.
-If Google approves, you should start being reassured.
+If Google approves, you should start to feel reassured.

 - What about the contracts?

 PPC is such a powerful and beautiful tool for law firms as it starts working from day one.
-Of course, performance improves over time, as Google better understands your ads and hopefully attributes you with high-quality scores.
-The agency you are choosing should be confident enough to know that you will start seeing results by the end of the first month, making you optimistic about the future and eager to keep working with them.
+Of course, performance improves over time, as Google comes to better understand your ads and begins (hopefully) to attribute you with high-quality scores.
+The agency you choose should be confident enough to know that you will start seeing results by the end of the first month.
+They should make you optimistic about the future and eager to keep working with them.
 Flexibility is a factor, but keep an eye on agencies that don’t require any commitment.
-They might be in the business of getting many new clients every month without being able to retain them.
-A six-month commitment is reasonable for any agency that is confident with its ability to yield results while also keeping in mind the optimization processes and the historical data Google requires to attribute high Quality-Scores.
+They might be in the business of attaining many new clients every month without the ability to retain them.
+A six-month commitment is reasonable for any agency that is confident in its ability to yield results while also keeping in mind the optimization processes and the historical data Google requires to attribute high Quality-Scores.

 - How do they measure success?

-Traditional media couldn’t and still can’t give detailed, measurable metrics about your marketing campaign.
+Traditional media couldn’t and still can’t give detailed, measurable metrics about your marketing campaigns.
 The beauty of digital marketing, and PPC, is that your law firm can know almost every detail.
-Starting from how did the prospective clients find you, how long they stayed on your page, where did they click to call, and ultimately how much did it cost you.
+This includes how prospective clients found you, how long they stayed on your page, where they clicked to call, and, ultimately, how much they cost you.
 Do you want to work with an agency reporting back to you with clicks, impressions, and conversions, or do you want to get reports focussing on your qualified clients?
 The answer is simple and obvious; you want the second option.
-Finally, we strongly recommend you ask about call and conversion tracking.
+That’s why we strongly recommend you ask about call and conversion tracking.

 Fact: Metrics are among the biggest challenges for a law firm’s digital marketing.
 Make sure that you concentrate on what matters for each campaign.

 Reputation management is such an essential aspect of the customer journey nowadays.
 Your clients are researching your law firm’s reviews.
 Why shouldn’t you do the same?
-Some agencies show client testimonials on their websites, if that’s the case, you can start with it, but this isn’t enough.
-You’ll need to dig deeper to find the most comprehensive reviews and ask if they’d allow you to contact a client, ideally the last client that left the agency.
-There are restrictions on that, and it might not always be possible, but you will gather valuable information from the reactions you will get.
+Some agencies show client testimonials on their websites.
+If that’s the case, you can certainly start there, but this alone isn’t enough.
+You’ll need to dig deeper to find the most comprehensive reviews.
+Ask if they’ll allow you to contact a client, ideally the last client that left the agency.
+There are restrictions on this, and it might not always be possible, but you will gather valuable information from the reactions you get.
 Finally, make sure to search for official legal events and organizations you recognize and trust.
 Only vetted agencies get access as vendors in such circumstances, so this is an indicator of credibility.

 Fact: Word of mouth and personal connections are valuable.
 Research within your network and ask other attorneys you know and trust.